IBKnight/crypto-app/README.md

 Cryptocurrency Flutter application that displays the price of crypto coins in real time, and also builds a price chart for analysis

+## Libraries
+- [bloc] - An implementation of the BLoC pattern which helps implement the business logic layer of an application
+- [flutter_bloc] - Flutter Widgets that make it easy to integrate blocs into Flutter
+- [freezed] - Model Generation
+- [dio] - Networking
+- [web_socket_channel] - Get real time data
+- [fl_chart] - Plotting the dependence of the cryptocurrency price on time
+- [go_router] - Working with navigation

 ## API References

 ### [CryptoCompare](https://min-api.cryptocompare.com)